 Although it is just a convention, which is not to be taken overly seriously, nonetheless in our view it at least contributes (together with the supposition about its size, as discussed further below) to two interrelated effects, that is, it: 1) diverts attention from the essence of the SF's central notion, and 2) suggests that possible to represent and model accurately within the SF alone might be phenomena which are in fact not.

 The essence of the SF's central notion, a point (which might represent events, states, or other abstract objects), is in our view that it is supposed to represent something that is distinct from other points.
 Primarily and directly, when drawn symbolically on a white piece of paper (as in Figure \ref{Fig1}), it is distinct from the white space (which might represent an 'empty' space, a 'gap') that surrounds it.
-This is the separatedness property: either something is one and the same thing, or not the same thing and thus separate distinct things (as depicted for example in ref. \cite{Jura2022}'s Figure 3A).
-In the SF, a point is simply something different, and (which is particularly salient point) it can be different only along one specific dimension\footnote{Note that there are many different definitions of 'dimension'.
+This is the separatedness property: either something is one and the same thing, or not the same and thus separate, distinct things (as depicted for example in ref. \cite{Jura2022}'s Figure 3A).
+In the SF, a point is simply something different, and (which is particularly salient point) it can be different only along a given specific dimension\footnote{Note that there are many different definitions of 'dimension' \cite{dim}.
 For example, a topological (covering) dimension of a discrete space of isolated points is considered equal 0.
-Here, by dimension we will mean, somewhat more informally, the minimum number of coordinates needed to specify any point within a space, with the dimension of a discrete set of points when drawn on a 2-dimensional piece of paper being equal 2, with coordinates of such points defined possibly as the number of points along a given dimension needed to reach a given point when 'jumping' between 'neighbouring' points starting from some baseline level.} at a time (e.g., along an $x$-axis, with some $x_1$ being distinct from $x_2$).
-When drawn on a plane that is assumed to be exactly two-dimensional (like the piece of paper), it is something different along each of the dimensions being represented (in this example along one of the two, that is, either vertically or horizontally), and thus more faithfully to the intent of the SF (and less deceptively) a point should be depicted as a rectangular shape, as in Figure \ref{Fig1}b\footnote{'Moving' (i.e., when comparing points) along the diagonal, and out of the corner, as one could possibly try here, is not really an option, as what is supposed to be represented here are two distinct dimensions (there is thus no 'intermediary' dimension).
-In fact, when the points represent actual things, this is not possible due to there being no exact (sub-)point that we consider here a 'corner' (of the point), as we shall discuss in more detail later.}.
-The popular round shape is misleading as it 'distracts' from this essence of a point as being simply distinct from others, and, besides that, it suggests that in the SF one could represent accurately a round shape, that in a sense changes 'smoothly' in more than one dimension at a time (as if it was 'merging' together the dimensions).
+Here, by the number of dimensions we will mean, somewhat more informally, the minimum number of coordinates needed to specify any point within a space, with the number of dimensions of a discrete set of points when drawn on a piece of paper that is assumed to be 2-dimensional being equal 2, and with the coordinates of such points defined possibly as the number of points along a given dimension needed to reach a given point when 'jumping' between 'neighbouring' points starting from some baseline level.
+And by dimension itself, we will mean one of the directions in which one can 'move' between the points.} (e.g., along an $x$-axis, with some $x_1$ being distinct from $x_2$).
+When drawn on a plane that is assumed to be exactly two-dimensional (like the piece of paper), it is something different along each of the dimensions being represented (in this example along one of the two, that is, vertically or horizontally), and thus more faithfully to the intent of the SF (and less deceptively) a point should be depicted as a rectangular shape, as in Figure \ref{Fig1}b\footnote{'Moving' (i.e., when comparing points) along the diagonal, and out of the corner, as one could possibly try here, is not really an option, as what is supposed to be represented here are two distinct dimensions (there is thus no 'intermediate' dimension).
+In fact, when the points represent actual things, this is not possible due to there being no exact (sub-)point that we consider here a 'corner' (of the point), as we shall discuss in yet more detail later.}.
+The popular round shape is misleading as it 'distracts' from this essence of a point as being simply distinct from others, and, besides that, it suggests that in the SF one could represent accurately a round shape, that in a sense changes 'smoothly', in not any specific dimension (or, practically speaking, in more than one dimension at a time, as if it was gradually 'merging' together the dimensions).